 7. Diabetes mellitus that lasts more than 20 years, or diabetes mellitus with angiopathy.

-8. Congenital thrombophilia, risk of thrombosis or deep vein thrombosis.
+8. Congenital thrombophilias, risk of thrombosis or deep vein thrombosis.

-Even if a woman has no contraindications, and she is ready to try taking contraceptives in order to achieve a rebound effect, there is no guarantee that it will work.
-In many cases where pregnancy has not been successful for more than a year, a more effective course of action would be for both spouses to be screened for reproductive health problems.
-Timely treatment, precisely aimed at eliminating a specific problem, will be much more productive than other less common methods.
+Even if a woman has no contraindications and is ready to try contraceptives to achieve a rebound effect, there is no guarantee that it will work.
+In many cases, when pregnancy has not been possible for more than a year, a more effective course of action is for both spouses to undergo screening for reproductive health problems.
+Timely treatment, precisely aimed at eliminating a specific problem, will be much more productive than using other less common methods.

-Sometimes a prolonged absence of a desired pregnancy can force a woman and her doctor to turn to the most non-standard solutions to the problem.
-One of them is the use of the rebound effect, a condition that occurs immediately after the withdrawal of oral contraceptives (OC).
+Sometimes a long absence of a desired pregnancy can force a woman and her doctor to turn to the most non-standard solutions to the problem.
+One of them is the use of the rebound effect, a condition that occurs immediately after discontinuation of oral contraceptives (OCs).
 It is characterized by increased work of the ovaries, which were at rest while taking such drugs.
-But is the cancellation of OK a guarantee that pregnancy will occur?
+But is stopping the OC a guarantee that pregnancy will occur?
 And are there any nuances that should be taken into account?
-Let's talk about it right now.
+Let's talk about this right now.

-Firstly, not all oral contraceptives are able to cause a violent response in the work of the ovaries.
-This can only happen after taking combined contraceptives, such as:
+Firstly, not all oral contraceptives are capable of causing a strong response in the ovaries.
+This can only happen after taking combined contraceptives such as:

 • Jess;